Newton accounts for 4 TDs, Patriots roll 28-14 over Jets - WHIZ News

 RECORD ROMP

 Newton’s 49-yard run on the Patriots’ opening drive was the longest by a quarterback in franchise history.
-Steven Grogan held the previous record, twice posting 41-yard runs.
+Steve Grogan held the previous record, twice posting 41-yard runs.

 UP NEXT